-My training is in architectural history and cultural studies, but I have always thought of myself as an urbanist, studying buildings, sites, monuments, public spaces, and landscapes in relation to a broadly-defined context.
+My training is in architectural history and cultural studies, and I use interdisciplinary approaches to study buildings, urban sites, monuments, public spaces, and landscapes in relation to a broadly-defined social context.

-In 1995, I completed a Master’s degree in the School of Architecture at UBC, then worked five years as a lecturer, heritage researcher, and architecture librarian.
-In 2000, I began a PhD in American Studies at the University of Minnesota.
-I chose American Studies as a result of my search for critical, interdisciplinary methods for understanding social space.
-My dissertation came out as a book in 2011 with the University of Minnesota Press.
+In 1995, I completed a Master’s degree in the School of Architecture at the University of British Columbia, then worked five years as a lecturer, heritage researcher, and architecture librarian.
+In 2005, I completed my PhD in American Studies at the University of Minnesota, and my dissertation came out as a book in 2011 with the University of Minnesota Press.

-- “Pier 21 and the Production of Canadian Immigration” in Carolyn Loeb and Andres Luescher, eds., The Design of Frontier Spaces: Control and Ambiguity (Farnham, UK: Ashgate, 2015), 109-128.
+“Pier 21 and the Production of Canadian Immigration” in Carolyn Loeb and Andreas Luescher, eds., The Design of Frontier Spaces: Control and Ambiguity (Farnham, UK: Ashgate, 2015), 109-128.

 “It is a wonderful demonstration of how historical inquiry can expose level upon level of social construction through the detailed examination of a contained topic.
 By the book’s end we have encountered a full assessment of the architectural profession’s relationship to the civil defense establishment, and we have also taken a journey through early Cold War American domestic history.”